travis-ci/docs-travis-ci-com/user/reference/overview.md

 #### LXD container

-This is sudo enabled LXD container build environment, as close to a virtual machine as you can get in containers world.
+This is a sudo-enabled LXD container build environment, as close to a virtual machine as you can get in the container world.
 A Linux environment is run within an unprivileged LXD container.

-* Fast spin-up (decreased build time when compared to full VM) yet some [limitations](/user/reference/overview/#linux-security-and-lxd-container) do apply
+* Fast spin-up (decreased build time when compared to full VM), yet some [limitations](/user/reference/overview/#linux-security-and-lxd-container) do apply
-* It starts with min 2 vCPUs and if there is more computing time available, the host can dynamically assign it to speed up your build
+* It starts with min 2 vCPUs, and if there is more computing time available, the host can dynamically assign it to speed up your build

-#### Which one do I use?
+#### Choose a Virtualization type

-For the majority of cases, whenever available, we recommend to use LXD-based containers.
+For the majority of cases, whenever available, we recommend using LXD-based containers.

 Use full VM only if LXD is not available or you need
 * privileged fs access